THE INTERACTIVE DESIGN INSTITUTE LIMITED & THE UNIVERSITY OF ABERDEEN BUSINESS SCHOOL

 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

-We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
-If you have come to us through an international representative we will continue to share your personal information with that representative.
+We may share your personal information with other third parties.
+If you have come to us through an international representative, we will continue to share your personal information with that representative.
 We may also need to share your personal information with a law enforcement body, regulator or to otherwise comply with the law.
+Since IDI is part of the Online Education Services Limited (OES) group, and we will share your personal information with OES.

 We will transfer the personal information we collect about you to the following countries outside the EU (United States of America, Mauritius and the United Arab Emirates) in order to perform our contract with you.
 There is not an adequacy decision by the European Commission in respect of that country.
 This means that the country to which we transfer your data are not deemed to provide an adequate level of protection for your personal information.